fnikolai/frisbee-www/content/en/_index.md

   - heading: AI-Driven Testing
     image_path: /images/icon-shortcodes.svg
     tagline: Are you confident about your test-cases?
-    copy: Reduce variability by determing if tests are flaky before merging the code.
+    copy: Reduce variability by determining if tests are flaky before merging the code.

 ---